-4.2.19 Within the NAT HLA airspace only those routes identified with an asterisk in sub paragraphs (1), (2), (3) and (4) of paragraph 3.2.1 may be flight planned and flown by aircraft equipped with normal short-range navigation equipment (VOR, DME, ADF) and at least one approved fully operational LRNS.
+4.2.19 Within the NAT HLA only those routes identified with an asterisk in sub paragraphs (1), (2), (3) and (4) of paragraph Error!
+Reference source not found. may be flight planned and flown by aircraft quipped with normal short-range navigation equipment (VOR, DME, ADF) and at least one approved fully operational LRNS.
 Specific State Approval for such NAT HLA operations must, however, be obtained from the State of the Operator or the State of Registry of the aircraft.